Basic Low Cost (<RM300) Arduino Autonomous Sumo Robot

 Our skin is amazing!
 It provides a medium for us to experience the sense of touch, it keeps infections out and keeps innards in but I bet you didn't know that our skin changes conductivity depending on many different things one being our mood!
 It called Electrodermal activity (EDA) and there's a really interesting Wikipedia page you can read here.
 The basics are that our skin changes its conductivity depending on how we feel.

-We have to start by asking the subject some easy questions we know they will answer truthfully like "what is your name" and "where do you live" to get a baseline and from there we can start asking questions that they may lie about, if they do they would probably feel nervous and then we can read the change
+We have to start by asking the subject some easy questions we know they will answer truthfully like "what is your name" and "where do you live" to get a baseline and from there we can start asking questions that they may lie about, if they do they would probably feel nervous and then we can read the changein the base line that be established earlier if they lie.

 Don't have components?
 Don't worry.
 Just click the component's name.